NexaNetwork/.github/profile/README.md

 Did you know Cognet was created in 2 weeks?

-🧙 Remember, you can do mighty things with the power of Cognet! join us now!
+🧙 Remember, you can do mighty things with the power of Cognet!<br>
+join us now!